zdravhub/qod-api/README.md

 Quote of the Day API

 ### Ports
-This API service listens on port `3000`.
-Please set the service to use port 3000, either when deploying from Dockerfile or Source-to-image, or by editing the service definition after deployment.
+This API service listens on port `8080`.
+Please set the service to use port 8080, either when deploying from Dockerfile or Source-to-image, or by editing the service definition after deployment.
+This is the default port used for most OpenShift deployment.

 ### Environment Varaiables
 Required environment variables that are required to connect to the database tier: